Cloud Next supports the following operating systems:

 In addition, you must monitor application performance in New Relic after the upgrade and compare that with prior performance.

-Reverting your Ubuntu version¶
+Reverting your operating system to another available version¶

-To revert your Ubuntu version:
+To revert your operating system:

 - Sign in to the Cloud Platform user interface.